Evoiis/PhotoClub-VoteServer/README.md

 Generates a random code for each session. (aka session_code)
 	-Can use this code to id the images and their corresponding votes in database.
-	- Code will be displayed on the projector for everyone to see Each user should get a unique-token, so that can go back and forth between their scores. (aka user_session_id)
+	- Code will be displayed on the projector for everyone to see /Each user should get a unique-token, so that can go back and forth between their scores. (aka user_session_id)

 Socket:
-Use socket.io to broadcast imgs.
-Access photos in directory. /Photos OR from database?
+/Use socket.io to broadcast imgs. (code written NOT tested) Access photos in directory ./Photos OR from database?

 Login page:
 /Form with string input for the session code.
 /Clients will enter the randomly generated code to login to the voting page from the login page.
-And then be assigned their user_session_id
-Check local storage/cookies for a previous cookie credential (namely user_session_id) from the SAME DAY.
-If previous credential not found, prompt for username and look for that and session code.
+NO>>If previous credential not found, prompt for username and look for that and session code.
+	-to reduce user input/error we will not do this -auto-assigning VoteIDs instead

 Voting page:
 /Form with number input (3 categories)
 Submit vote button
 	-Vote button also sends voteID and photoID
 NoScore button (enters NULL score)
-	-OR just tell users to not enter any numbers in
-		-null will be sent
+	-OR just tell users to not enter any numbers in and null will be sent /No pop-ups
-/No pop-ups
 /Add thumbnail of the photo they are currently scoring Form submits score to server, server then saves the score to database.
-Return person's voting results after last photo?
+Return person's voting results
+	-after last photo/all photos voted on
+		-or include a results button?
-/Back and Forward button (return to previous score)
+/Back and Forward button (change which photo to vote on) /VoteID assigned when user joins

-NOPE>> After voting, goes to waiting page that waits for the admin to start the next vote.
+	-if prev VoteID assigned, the previous one will be used

 Projection page:
 /Controlled from admin page
-/Shown on-screen
+Shown on-screen
-NOPE>> Controls to advance image displayed (CONTROLS ON ADMIN PAGE) Will also show session_code at the start
+/Shows photo
+	/-changes with controls from admin page (code written, NOT tested) Show session_code
+Maybe add another screen where we show all photos WITH photoIDs

 Admin page:
 /Admin can login to the page through the same login page using diff credentials.
 Have active count of # votes shown to admin.
-So we know if everyone has voted or there are too many votes.  (good idea) Function to start next vote, will broadcast the next image through socketio and begin the vote.
+So we know if everyone has voted or there are too many votes Function to start next vote, will broadcast the next image through socketio and begin the vote
-Pick an image from /Photos.
-OR
-Query photo from database? maybe if it can be done
+		-OR we might just allow voting at any time while the program is running /Controls for Projection page

 Results page:
 (Maybe just add this as a feature to Projection page)